seanpue/graphtransliterator/docs/tutorial.rst

 These rules will replace "b" with the devanagari equivalent (ब), and "A" with with a full letter अा if it is at a start of a word (following a token of class "wb", for wordbreak) or otherwise with a vowel sign ा if it is not, presumably following a consonant.
-Graph Transliterator automatically sorts rules by their specificity, so the "A" following a consonant would be matched before an "A" after any other character.
+Graph Transliterator automatically sorts rules by how many tokens are required for them to be matched, and it picks the one with that requires the most tokens.
+So the "A" following a consonant would be matched before an "A" after any other character.
 Graph Transliterator will also check for ambiguity in these rules, unless ``check_ambiguity`` is set to False.

 While not necessary for this tutorial, Graph Transliterator can also require matching of specific previous or following tokens and also